kukuu/AGILITY/README-scaffolding.md

 #  Platform Blue Print (Scaffolding) - SPRINT 0

 The patterns and best practices mentioned here should be discussed, mitigated and covered (be in place) in any software development cycle before coding begins.
-This is normally an agenda for SPRINT 0, and during the period of writing up the SDD (Sof†ware Design Documen†).
+This is normally an agenda for Discovery phase and SPRINT 0, and during the period of writing up the SDD (Sof†ware Design Documen†).

- ## Softwared Architecture
+ ## Software Architecture

  Software architecture refers to the high level structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.